Namasudra

-Namasudra (নমঃশূদ্র), earlier known as Chandal, is an Avarna Bengali Hindu community originating from eastern and central Bengal.
-The term Chandal or Chandala is usually considered as a slur.
+Namasudra, earlier known as Chandal, is an Avarna Bengali Hindu community originating from eastern and central Bengal.
+The term Chandal or Chandala is usually considered to be a slur.
 They were traditionally engaged in fishing and as boatmen, and later in cultivation.
 They lived outside the four-tier ritual varna system and thus were outcastes.

 Etymology

 There is a dearth of discussion as to the etymology of the word namasudra in pre-nineteenth-century Bengali literature and the period of origin of the word is also undetermined.
 Several theories have been suggested but there is no broad consensus supporting any of them.

 Origins

 The Namasudra community was considered as untouchable in the eyes of the caste Hindu communities.

 They were traditionally engaged in fishing and as boatmen, in the marshy swamps of their native lands.
 Over the years, as the wetlands were reclaimed for agricultural purposes, they turned to peasant agriculture as a major occupation.
 Their economic condition was quite poor and rates of indebtedness quite high.